deepak-812/ShareCode/README.md

 Server runs on port 5000 on herokuApp

-Give a star if u like this . and share your contribution to imporove features in this ShareCode
+Give a star if u like this Project and share your contribution to imporove features in this ShareCode

-# Thank u For Visit
+# Thanks for Visit